What is Web Decay and how Can it Hurt Your site?

 There are a number of tools made available to help webmasters and ontologists track dead links on their sites; however, for web sites that maintain resources, there are no tools to help understand whether the linked-to resources are decayed.
 The observation about Yahoo! leaf nodes suggests that such tools might provide an automatic or semi-automatic approach to addressing the decay problem.

-Decay measures have not been used in ranking, but users routinely complain about search results pointing to pages that either do not exist (dead pages), or exist but not reference valid current information (decayed pages).
+Web Decay measures have not been used in ranking, but users routinely complain about search results pointing to pages that either do not exist (dead pages), or exist but do not reference valid current information (decayed pages).
 Incorporating the decay measure into the rank computation will alleviate this problem.
 Furthermore, web search engines could use the soft-404 detection algorithm to eliminate soft-404 pages from their corpus.
 Note that soft-404 pages indexed under their new content are still problematic since most search engines put a substantial weight on anchor text, and the anchor text to soft-404 pages is likely to be quite wrong.

 The decay score can be used to guide the crawling process and the frequency of the crawl, in particular for topic sensitive crawling [1.
 For instance, one can argue that it is not worthwhile to frequently crawl a portion of the web that has sufficiently decayed; as seen in the described experiments, very few pages have valid last modified dates in them.
 The on-the-fly random walk algorithm for computing the decay score might be too expensive to assist this decision at crawl-time but post a global crawl one can compute the decay scores of all pages on the web at the same cost as PageRank.
 Heavily decayed pages can be crawled infrequently.